 WE DO NOT ACCEPT:

--Ecobricks made from still water bottles; if you are displeased with your local water quality please see Brita Ireland water filter products.
+-Ecobricks made from still water bottles; if you are displeased with your local water quality please see Brita Ireland water filtration products.

--Please do not post ecobricks to us, we need to asses the quality before taking them, due to storage restrictions and the Seal Rescue facility.
+-Please do not post ecobricks to us, we need to asses the quality before taking them, due to storage restrictions at the Seal Rescue facility.